aniketmohanty82/LinuXpert/README.md

 run helloworld.py
 run helloworld.c
 ```
-You can also redirect the files to whatever output file you wnat to such as:
+You can also redirect the files to whatever output file you want to such as:
 ```
 run helloworld.py output.txt
 ```